-attested in all the Numic languages for four of them.
+The attested reflexes of PNum intervocalic \-ŋ- in the modern Numic languages are presented in Table 4.
+Words that reflect only seven etyma are considered, and cognates are not attested in all the Numic languages for four of them.
 In addition, cognate sets cannot be compiled in which -ŋ- is attested in all intervocalic contexts.
-Five vowels are reconstructed for PNumic: /a, i, ï, o, u/ (Babel, et al., n.d.: 9-10).
-The cognate sets represented in Table 4 document the reflexes of PNum -ŋ- following /a, ï, o, u/ and preceding /a, i, o/, but not following /i/ or preceding /i/ or /u/.
-Despite these problems, these seven cognate sets represent the best data I have found for documenting and analyzing the Numic reflexes of -ŋ-.
+Five vowels are reconstructed for PNumic: \/a, i, ï, o, u/ (Babel, et al., n.d.: 9-10).
+The cognate sets represented in Table 4 document the reflexes of PNum \-ŋ- following \/a, ï, o, u/ and preceding \/a, i, o/, but not following \/i/ or preceding \/ï/ or \/u/.
+Despite these problems, these seven cognate sets represent the best data I have found for documenting and analyzing the Numic reflexes of \-ŋ-.
+[Insert Table 4 about here]

-The diversity of these reflexes are too complex to be discussed in detail here, but the principal secondary developments involving -ŋ- can be summarized as follows:
+The diversity of these reflexes are too complex to be discussed in detail here, but the principal secondary developments involving \-ŋ- can be summarized as follows: